Accounting for the value of natural resources

-- Stakeholder mapping: We've supported mapping exercises in-country to list and then categorise how much institutions, government departments, civil society organisations and individual posts might be interested and informed about NCA approach
+- Stakeholder mapping: We supported mapping exercises in-country to list and then categorise how much institutions, government departments, civil society organisations and individual posts might be interested and informed about NCA approach

-- Relevance to global initiatives: We've produced briefings on the relevance of natural capital accounting to poverty reduction strategies and implementing the Sustainable Development Goals, and are working on further outputs associated with the relevance of NCA for responding to commitments made in the Paris climate agreement in 2015 and the value of NCA in considering strategies for marine and coastal protection
+- Relevance to global initiatives: We produced briefings on the relevance of natural capital accounting to poverty reduction strategies and implementing the Sustainable Development Goals, and worked on further outputs associated with the relevance of NCA for responding to commitments made in the Paris climate agreement in 2015 and the value of NCA in considering strategies for marine and coastal protection

-- NCA in action: We've written case studies of where the NCA approach has been applied in different contexts and how this has informed specific policy development.
+- NCA in action: We wrote case studies of where the NCA approach had been applied in different contexts and how this has informed specific policy development.

 What's next for WAVES?

-The first phase of the WAVES programme finishes in June 2016.
-A second phase is being planned that will move away from a principal focus on the technicalities of producing accounts to place the spotlight on the policy relevance of the data.
+The first phase of the WAVES programme finished in June 2016.
+A second phase moved away from a principal focus on the technicalities of producing accounts to place the spotlight on the policy relevance of the data.